You’ve heard it before: there are over 600 million active users and 25 million businesses currently using Instagram.

 Before you start posting content to your Instagram account, you must first understand why you are posting what you post.

 Are you trying to increase brand awareness so that your target audience discovers your brand for the first time?
-Are you trying to gain followers so that you can build a community behind your brand?
+Are you trying to gain followers (either organically or by buying real Instagram followers) so that you can build a community behind your brand?
 Do you want your followers to sign up for your newsletter on your website?
 Or do you simply want more engagement on your Instagram account?

 Understanding your brand’s needs for social media will help you create the best social media marketing plan for you.

 Even so, you need to know and understand your target audience intimately, from the types of accounts they follow to the time of day they are most likely to be active online.
 By understanding their needs and behaviors, you can tailor your content to give them exactly what they want.